3566 Residence Life Facilities Specialist

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills: A keyboarding rate of 50 words per minute is required.
-Computer literacy in the use of personal computers and/or mainframe computers is required and includes keyboarding ability and a functional knowledge of word processing, spreadsheets, data entry, or database management.
+Skills: Computer literacy in the use of personal computers and/or mainframe computers is required including keyboarding ability and a functional knowledge of word processing, spreadsheets, data entry, or database management.
 Strong written and verbal communication skills; the ability to operate electronic, photocopier or other standard office machines, maintain complex filing systems and records, and make arithmetic calculations and reconcile records are required.
 Supervisory skills and the ability to train and review the work of others are required.
-An understanding of budgeting and bookeeping is preferred.
+An understanding of budgeting and bookkeeping is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES